Today is a special day for me, and I wanted to share this story with you.

 I wasn’t a drunk or had a drinking problem, but I didn’t need to hit rock bottom to choose to change.
 I wasn’t liking who I was becoming with drinking.

-So I decided to stop drinking six weeks before my last Ironman Triathlon in 2019.
+So, I decided to stop drinking six weeks before my last Ironman Triathlon in 2019.
 And I had the best race of my life!

-An “Ah Ha” Moment
+An “Ah-Ha” Moment

 When I returned to Texas after Ironman Florida, I started having drinks again.
 Two glasses of wine a night.
 My stomach was hurting, and I felt awful.
 So when I went to the liquor store to grab some wine for a dinner party, I went down the vodka aisle because I thought, well, maybe the wine was bothering my stomach.

-So, I grabbed some vodka made from potatoes, and when I got home, I put everything up in the liquor cabinet.
-I saw my grandparents, Dad’s parents, wine holder, and it stopped me.
-My Dad, my Grandpa, and my great Grandma drank heavily, and I believe my Dad passed due to his drinking.
+My Dad, my Grandpa, and my Great Grandma drank heavily, and I believe my Dad passed due to his drinking.
 It was like my Grandma Fritzsching was there by my side, saying, “Now you are going from wine to liquor?”

 My First Costa Rica Trip

 On December 6th, I went to Costa Rica for the first time to step away from the world and figure out, “What is next?”
-I just retired from my sport as an athlete after 30 years.
+I had just retired from my sport as an athlete after 30 years.
 I remember sitting in first class with a mimosa to “celebrate” my vacation to Costa Rica.
-And then I thought, isn’t traveling enough to celebrate?
-I didn’t drink in Costa Rica because I needed to familiarize myself with the area and didn’t speak the language fluently.

 Now, here I am.

-Three years of not drinking and never felt better in my life.
+I’ve never felt better in my life.